Discovering stochastic dynamical equations from biological time series data: Introduction

 \section{Introduction}

-A central approach to modelling complex dynamical systems, across fields including ecology, is via differential equations \cite{strogatz2018nonlinear,gotelli2008primer}.
-Depending on the importance of space and stochasticity in the system, these equations can be ordinary, stochastic, or partial differential equations.
-Even when we begin with a simple set of rules or interactions at a fine, local scale, one can derive coarse-grained dynamical descriptions in the form of differential equations.
-For example, in the context of ecological populations, the local rules could be based on birth or death processes~\cite{mckane2004stochastic}, movement and interactions between organisms~\cite{cheng2014mesoscopic, yates2009locust, lewis2013dispersal,jhawar2019bookchapter}, interactions of organisms with the environment~\cite{black2012stochastic, majumder2021finite}, etc. These local interactions scale to shape the dynamics at higher levels such as groups, populations or even ecosystems~\cite{loreau2010populations,durrett1994tpb,biancalani2014prl,jhawar2019bookchapter,majumder2021finite}.
-While such dynamical system based approaches are powerful and have provided key biological insights, integrating empirical data with such models continues to remain a challenge.
+A central approach to modeling complex ecological systems across fields is via differential equations~\cite{strogatz2018nonlinear,gotelli2008primer}.
+Depending on the dimensionality of the system and the relevance of stochasticity, these equations can be ordinary, stochastic, or partial differential equations.
+Even when we begin with a simple set of behavioral rules or ecological interactions at a fine, local scale, one can derive coarse-grained dynamical descriptions, at levels such as groups, populations or even ecosystems, in the form of differential equations ~\cite{mckane2004stochastic,cheng2014mesoscopic, yates2009locust, loreau2010populations,durrett1994tpb,biancalani2014prl,jhawar2019bookchapter,majumder2021finite}.
+While such dynamical system based approaches are powerful and have provided key biological insights, meaningfully integrating empirical data with differential equation models continues to remain a challenge.

-We are in the era of big data, where high-resolution data capturing the dynamics of biological systems is increasingly available~\cite{leyk2019spatial,nathan2022big}.
-Examples span across scales of biological organisation, from individual (cells or animals) movement trajectories~\cite{nathan2022big} and group properties~\cite{yates2009locust,jhawar2020fish,tunstrom2013collective} to population sizes~\cite{stenseth1997population,bjornstad2001noisy}, fitness of populations~\cite{lenski2017experimental} and ecosystem states~\cite{carpenter2020stochastic,xie2008remote,majumder2019inferring}.
-Importantly, data maybe available with high temporal resolutions, sometimes even across space, thus opening avenues for better integration between models and data.
+We are in the era of big data, where high-resolution data capturing the dynamics of ecological systems is increasingly available~\cite{leyk2019spatial,nathan2022big}.
+Examples span across scales of biological organization, from individual (cells or animals) movement trajectories~\cite{bruckner2019stochastic,nathan2022big} and group properties~\cite{yates2009locust,jhawar2020fish,tunstrom2013collective} to population sizes~\cite{stenseth1997population,bjornstad2001noisy}, fitness of populations~\cite{lenski2017experimental} and ecosystem states~\cite{carpenter2020stochastic,xie2008remote,majumder2019inferring}.
+Importantly, data may be available with high temporal resolutions, sometimes even across space, thus opening avenues for better integration between models and data.

-To capture the dynamics of real-world systems accurately, one has to treat state variables as stochastic rather than only accounting for the average properties~\cite{black2012stochastic}.
-Not only is randomness intrinsic to biological systems, it may also produce counter-intuitive effects that are absent in purely deterministic systems~\cite{horsthemke1989book, durrett1994tpb}.
-A suitable framework for analysing stochastic dynamics is \emph{stochastic differential equations (SDE)}, which allows us to capture both the deterministic and stochastic factors driving the dynamics.
-In the context of integrating theory and data, we focus on the following central question: can we construct stochastic dynamical models starting from observed time series datasets?